aws/amazon-documentdb-jdbc-driver/src/markdown/sql/sql-limitations.md

 This feature allows `INNER` and `LEFT (OUTER)` joins.
-The `NATURAL` and `CROSS` keywords, as well as specifying multiple tables in the `FROM` clause, are also accepted as long as the join is still semantically a same collection using the minimal set of primary keys with foreign keys.
+The `NATURAL` and `CROSS` keywords, as well as specifying multiple tables in the `FROM` clause, are also accepted as long as the join is still semantically a same collection using the minimal set of foreign keys with their primary keys.

 The following are all equivalent to the same inner join: